 I also routed by sales calls to be in close proximity or on a loop starting out from home and ending at the office.

-I always had books, product literature and reports to read while flying.
+I always had books, product literature and reports in my briefcase to read while flying.

 I actually learned Italian one year by playing tapes while I was driving in the car.